Stop Creditor Lawsuits Via Bankruptcy

 There are a few ways to stop a lawsuit from a creditor - you may negotiate the debt or fight the lawsuit if you believe that the debt is not legitimate.
 Below, we go into more detail regarding these strategies.

 If you believe that the lawsuit was incorrectly filed because the debt is not legitimate, you have the option of fighting it.
-Respond to the Summons and Complain by providing an Answer to the court.
+Respond to the Summons and Complaint by providing an Answer to the court.
 In the Answer, you request the validity of the debt from the creditor.
-By doing this, they will be required to prove the amount owed, that the statute of limitations has not expired and that they are legally authorized to collect the debt.
+By doing this, they will be required to prove the amount owed, that the statute of limitations has not expired, and that they are legally authorized to collect the debt.
 If they are unable to do this, then they cannot file a lawsuit.

 Does Bankruptcy Eliminate My Credit Card Debt?

-Liability for the unpaid credit card debt can be eliminated and the lawsuit against you can be dismissed with a successful bankruptcy discharge.
+Liability for unpaid credit card debt can be eliminated, and the lawsuit against you can be dismissed with a successful bankruptcy discharge.
 However, if the bankruptcy court dismisses your case without a discharge, the lawsuit against you will continue from where it was paused when you initially filed for bankruptcy.
 It’s also important to note that a bankruptcy discharge doesn't automatically eliminate a lien on your property.

 How Can a Bankruptcy Lawyer Help Me Stop a Creditor Lawsuit?